habualoush/mullvad/README.md

    - Replace all instances of `YOUR_GITHUB_USERNAME` with your actual GitHub username
    - Update the repository name `mullvad-server-finder` if you've named it differently
    - If you don't have GitHub Sponsors set up, you can remove the sponsor buttons or replace with alternative donation links

+6. **Configure SEO Settings (Recommended)**:
+   - Open `public/index.html`
+   - Replace `https://your-domain.com/` with your actual domain (appears in multiple meta tags)
+   - Update Open Graph image URLs:
+     - `og:image` - Create a 1200x630px image and update the URL
+     - `twitter:image` - Create a 1200x600px image and update the URL
+   - Customize meta description if needed
+   - Update canonical URL with your actual domain

 ## Running the Application